Soyhuce/monorepo-with-generators/README.md

 # install dependencies with pnpm
 pnpm i

-# generate your first app/package
+# generate your first app or package
 pnpm gen
 ```